Independence Square, Minsk: Parades

 In the Soviet era, military parades in honor of International Workers' Day (1 May) (until 1969), Victory Day (9 May), and October Revolution Day (7 November) took place on the square since it was used as the city's general parade venue until 1984.
 The First Secretary of the Communist Party of Belarus and members of the politburo would get on top of a grandstand in front of a statue of Lenin.
 These types of parades would go on until 1989.
 The first parade of the independent Republic of Belarus was on Independence Square in 1995, in honor of golden jubilee of the signing of the German Instrument of Surrender.

 Demonstrations

 In the Soviet era, many pro-Communist rallies took place.
-A rally in honor of the 100th birthday of Vladimir Lenin ran at the square on 22 April 1970.
+A rally in honor of the 100th birthday of Vladimir Lenin was held at the square on 22 April 1970.
 Rallies in honor of Minsk's 900th anniversary also took place in 1967.